Neither the Catalan autonomous government nor the central government will budge an inch from

 At that White House press conference, Trump said: “I really think the people of Catalonia would stay with Spain.
 I think it would be foolish not to.
 You’re talking about staying with a truly great, beautiful and very historic country.
 I bet you, if you had accurate numbers and accurate polling, you would find they love their country.
 They love Spain.”

 Neither the Catalan autonomous government in Barcelona, headed by regional president Carles Puigdemont, nor the central government in Madrid, presided by Rajoy, will budge an inch from their respective entrenched positions.
 Catalonia says it has all the right in the world to carry out the referendum.
 A matter of the right to self-determination.

 Many Spanish leaders, particularly those who see the crisis as a political – as opposed to legal/constitutional – issue, lament the utter lack of dialogue between the antagonists.
 Too much enmity swirling around.
 No desire for compromise.
-One dire result: constitutional crisis.
+Predicted dire result: constitutional crisis.